 Why This Recipe Works

 - Great family friendly recipe with minimal preparation time that you can pop right in the oven.
+If you want fast and delicious, be sure to check out my Blackened Cod!

 - The pistachio salmon crust makes for the perfect rich and buttery crunch to this dish.